|

 September 22, 2003

-A kangaroo has been hailed a hero after he helped rescue a farmer knocked unconscious by a tree branch during weekend storms in north-eastern Victoria.
+A kangaroo has been hailed a hero after he helped rescue a farmer knocked unconscious by a tree branch durin weekend storms in north-eastern Victoria.

-The kangaroo kept banging on the door of the family's house in Morwell in Gippsland after discovering the farmer lying unconscious
+The kangaroo kept bangin on the door of the family's house in Morwell in Gippsland after findin the farmer lying unconscious

 in a paddock, Rural Ambulance Victoria paramedic Eddie Wright told radio station 3AW.

-Mr Wright said the man, who has not been named, was checking his
+Mr Wright said the man, who has not been named, was checkin his

-property for storm damage when he was struck by a falling branch and knocked unconscious on Sunday.
+property for storm damage when he was stricken by a fallin branch and knocked unconscious on Sunday.

-In a story reminiscent of an episode of Skippy, the kangaroo led the farmer's wife to where her husband lay with serious head injuries.
+In a story reminiscent of an episode of Skippy, the kangaroo led the farmer's wife to where her husband lay with serious skathe to his head.

-The kangaroo had been adopted by the family about 10 years ago, after authorities let them care for the wild animal because it was blind in
+The kangaroo had been adopted by the family about 10 years ago, after swaymen let them care for the wild deer because it was blind in

 one eye, Mr Wright said.

-The man was taken to Melbourne's Austin hospital with serious head injuries.
+The man was taken to Melbourne's Austin hospital with serious skathe to his head.

 Mr Wright said the farmer could have died if he had not been found so soon.